matrix-construct/construct/construct/README.md

-# Charybdis Server
+# Construct Server

-Charybdis is the executable running `libircd`.
+Construct is the executable running `libircd`.
 This application provides an interface for the server administrator to start, stop, configure and locally communicate with the daemon.
 It sets up an `asio::io_service` which is passed to `libircd`, then it sets up signal handling, and then it runs the ios event